aureus123/catalogs/results/README.md

 ```
 ./cross_txt --csv results/cross/cross_cd_vol1_ppm.csv
 ```
-generates formulas for offset, linear and quadratic transformation.
+generates formulas for constant (offset), linear and quadratic transformations.
 Functions `compCDmagToVmag` and `compGCmagToVmag` in file *trig.cpp* have transformations for converting the magnitudes of CD and GC to Johnson V.